hoomanpanda/TimePlugin/README.md

 # BakkesMod Plugin to show IRL Time In-Game

-Shows time in yellow in the top middle position for a 1920 to 1080 screen.
+Shows time in yellow in the "top middle" position for a 1920 to 1080 screen.
+(for me atleast)

 Its really just for me but sharing cuz it looks like I'm the first.

-Feel free to fork and implement more ideas n stuff. also do share.
+You could request more stuff if you want.
+I wont make any promises to do/be able to do them tho.
+Took me like couple days of 2 hour sittings to follow a simple tutorial lol

 Dont forget to enable in plugin manager